swaggest/json-diff/README.md

  * To simplify changes review between two `JSON` files you can use a standard `diff` tool on rearranged pretty-printed `JSON`.
  * To detect breaking changes by analyzing removals and changes from original `JSON`.
  * To keep original order of object sets (for example `swagger.json` [parameters](https://swagger.io/docs/specification/describing-parameters/) list).
+ * To make and apply JSON Patches, specified in [RFC 6902](http://tools.ietf.org/html/rfc6902) from the IETF.

 ## Installation